-For example, to view the tools available in the Summarize Data library of the arcgis.features module, enter the following code and then press Tab:
+For example, to view the tools available in the Summarize Data library of the arcgis.features module, enter the following code and press Tab:

-Enter arguments within the parentheses, separating multiple arguments by commas.
+Enter arguments within the parentheses, separating multiple arguments with commas.
 To view the string of required and optional arguments for any function, replace its empty parentheses with a question mark and run the cell.
 This will show the function's docstring, which lists all arguments.